-We strive for our curriculum to be inspiring – the kind of curriculum that goes beyond what is expected because our GBP children deserve that!
+We strive for our curriculum to be innovative and inspiring – the kind of curriculum that challenges, excites and goes beyond what is expected because all of our GBP children deserve that!

-Our school have developed progression documents, derived from the outcomes, skills and knowledge we expect children to gain through our personalised knowledge and enquiry/reasoning skills based curriculum.
+At Great Binfields we seek to ensure the crucial deepening of essential knowledge, skills and understanding through our curriculum design.
+We plan and organise our curriculum to ensure that children are not merely covering curriculum content but are achieving a depth to their learning which enables them to apply their skills and understanding across a range of contexts and subjects.
+Our school has developed progression documents, derived from the outcomes, skills and knowledge we expect children to gain through our personalised knowledge and enquiry/reasoning skills based curriculum.
 Teachers use these documents to strategically plan and assess children’s learning throughout the academic year against age related expectations.
 Parents continue to receive termly reports about the achievement and progress made by their child against the end of stage expectations of the National Curriculum.

 We take great pride to ensure that our children are motivated, nurtured, supported and challenged in all aspects of their learning journey.
 This is seen through our school values, life and enquiry skills, residential and non-residential school trips, community involvement, participation in local and national competitions and the delivery of exciting lessons that take place in and outside of the classroom.
 We ensure that children develop a love and awe for nature and the outdoors by using our school grounds and resources as well as feeling inspired by the interactive learning environment provided for them within the school building.